amanjeetsingh150/khelive/README.md

 # khelive
 A utility to get cricket and football scores updates.
-To use:-
+To use:-<br>
-1. Enter c in command line arguments for getting cricket score updates.
+1. Enter c in command line arguments for getting cricket score updates.<br>
 2. Enter f in command line arguments for getting football scrore updates.

 <b>ENJOY....</b><br><br>